Rangeland and Herd Management

 The AML is a range of low to maximum levels that allows for population growth over a four- to five-year period.
 To establish AML, the BLM evaluates several years of rangeland resource and population data.
 Those evaluations look at information relating to vegetation, soils, weather, and water quality.

 This type of rangeland management is different from management of wildlife, which are controlled by hunters and natural predators, or livestock, which are controlled by grazing permits.
 To learn more about BLM's grazing program, click here.
 Because of Federal protection and a lack of natural predators, wild horse and burro herds can double in size about every four years.
-As of February 2013, the BLM estimated that 40,605 wild horses and burros roamed BLM-managed rangelands in 10 Western states, or nearly 14,000 more than the West-wide AML of 26,677.
+As of March 1, 2014, the BLM estimated that 49,209 wild horses and burros roamed BLM-managed rangelands in 10 Western states, which exceeds by more than 22,500 the West-wide AML of 26,684.

 In 1971, wild horses and burros were found roaming across 53.8 million acres of Herd Areas, of which 42.4 million acres were under the BLM's jurisdiction.
 Today the BLM manages wild horses and burros in subsets of these Herd Areas (known as Herd Management Areas) that comprise 31.6 million acres, of which 26.9 million acres are under BLM management.